HectorRicardo/simple-music-app/README.md

 This is a good question.
 To answer it, we need to clarify that there are two different levels of abstractions:

-  - First-level abstraction: This is the one we already did (the one we assumed it's already in place).
-However, this abstraction should be platform-independent.
-That is, the API should be the same, no matter if we're doing an Android, iOS, or Windows application.
-A player is a player and should behave as a player, no matter in which platform we are.
+  - The **behavioral-level abstraction**: This is the one we already did (the one we assumed it's already in place).
+This is simply abstracting out the player's promised behavior and functionality (i.e. its API) from the way it achieves that behavior and functionality (i.e, its implementation).
-      - Note: the player's API has to be platform-independent, but its implementation doesn't have to be.
-  - The "Android" level abstraction: Now that the first-level abstraction is in place, we need to "wrap" our player in an Android-specific module so it's callable from the Android media controllers.
-The player has to be reachable from the Android framework,
+    - Something to observe here: this abstraction ideally should be **platform-independent**.
+That is, the player ideally should expose the same behavior and functionality no matter if we're in Android, iOS, Windows, etc..
+    - However, the player's implementation can (and most likely will) be platform-dependent.
+The player will likely have to call into platform-specific frameworks and platform-specific APIs to get the audio media rendered, depending on the platform it lives in.
+We just care that the player's API is platform-independent.
+  - The **Android-level** abstraction: We need to "wrap" our player in an Android-specific media-player-module so it's callable from the Android media controllers.
+Since the media controllers can live in different apps/processes than the player, the controller-player communication will happen outside the player's app, through the Android OS (and in fact, the communication will ALWAYS happen through the OS, even if the controller lives in the same app of the player, that is, if the controller in question is the player app's UI).
+The OS has to identify the player as an Android-specific media-player-module so it can allow the media controllers to communicate with the player.
+Android OS expects media-player-modules to conform to a certain API, and this API is definitely different from the API we talked about in the previous bullet (since this API is for Android-specific purposes).

 A decent music app is separated into two components: the **audio player** (which we already explained in the introduction) and the **UI**.